Get the latest healthy living tips.

 For once, waiting until the last minute is a good thing.
 Instead of being upset that you didn’t get everyone done, save a few tasks for when family visits.
 They’d love to look through old ornaments and place them on the tree, hang lights outside on the trees or build a snowman family instead of sitting around making awkward small talk.

 After you’ve tried a few of these ideas, turn one (or more) of them into a tradition to incorporate into your family holiday festivities year after year.
-And don’t forget to put out a few of those cookies and a glass of protein-rich a2 Milk® for Santa so he can refuel during his long night of spreading holiday magic.
+And don’t forget to put out a few of those cookies and a glass of a2 Milk® for Santa so he can refuel during his long night of spreading holiday magic.